 Naturally Preserves the Bread

 The lactic acid produced during the fermentation process creates a lovely tang in the bread and predigests the grain for you.
-The acetic acid (vinegar), on the other hand, helps the bread to store longer by inhibiting the growth of molds.
+The acetic acid helps the bread to store longer by inhibiting the growth of molds.

 Neutralizes the Anti-Nutrients